C++ String empty

 Return value

-It returns a Boolean value either 0 or 1 depending upon the conditions.
+It produces a Boolean outcome of either 0 or 1 based on the specified conditions.

 Example 1